Mann-Whitney Non Parametric U Test

 Uses of Mann-Whitney

-Mann-Whitney U test is can be used for every industry.
-But is more frequently used in healthcare, nursing, business, and also many other disciplines.
+The Mann-Whitney U test can be used in many industries, but it is most frequently applied in healthcare, nursing, business, and related fields.
 In medicine, it is a more efficient method to know the effect of two medicines and whether they are equal or not.
 It is also used to know whether or not a particular medicine cures an ailment or not.

 Procedure to conduct Mann-Whitney test

-- Combine two samples of data together, and sort the data in ascending order
+- Combine the two data samples into a single dataset and sort them in ascending order.

-- Determine the critical value of U from the Mann-Whitney table
+- Find the critical U value from the Mann-Whitney table based on your sample sizes and significance level.

 Calculation of Mann-Whitney Test